Colic - Medical Condition

-It’s appropriate that we should still call this condition by its medieval name "colic," since we know about as much about its causes today as we knew 800 years ago.
+It’s appropriate that we should still call this condition by its medieval name "colic," since we know as much about its causes today as we knew 800 years ago.

 A colicky baby is one who cries a lot and can’t easily be pacified.
 Though there isn’t a full agreement on the definition of colic, a common one is that if an otherwise healthy baby cries for more than 3 hours a day, more than 3 days a week for at least 3 weeks, it’s colic.
 Colic affects boys and girls equally, and the incidence is also similar between breast and formula fed infants, as well as full term and preterm infants.
-It tends to run from the age of 3 weeks to the age of 3 to 4 months.
+It tends to appear in the first 6 weeks of life, up to the age of 3 to 4 months.

-Colic is not due to a disease.
+There is no evidence that colic is caused by a disease.
 Colicky babies are typically healthy and full of energy.
 There has been much research to find what it is that makes colicky babies cry, but the answer remains elusive.
 Even after extensive testing, no medical causes have been found.
 One theory is that an underdeveloped digestive tract is responsible.
 Others blame abdominal gas, food allergies, or noise and distractions interfering with sleep.
 By looking at the various remedies that have been found to help, research suggests that some crying is just a matter of temperament or nervous system maturation.
 True abdominal issues, including being gassy, or acid reflux probably account for under 5% of cases.
 The best we can now say is that some babies just cry a lot at this age.